brandon-kohn/simulation_toolkit/README.md

     -lgtest
     -lgmock

+    //!
+NOTE: Append a 'd' to the library name for libraries compiled against the debug c-runtime.

 To run stk tests (slow):

     Boost version 1.60 or greater is required and must be specified via the environment before running the update.[sh/bat].
 See [CMake.FindBoost][2] for details.